Zendesk automation to close stale tickets after multi step reminders: The definitive guide

 Expert Verified

 Let’s be honest, every support team knows the feeling.
 You open your queue, and there they are: stale tickets.
-Those unresponsive conversations that just sit there, gathering dust.
-They’re more than just a messy backlog; they mess with your resolution metrics and have your agents wasting time on manual follow-ups that go nowhere.
+Those unresponsive conversations that just sit there.
+They’re more than just a messy backlog; they can impact your resolution metrics and lead to unnecessary manual follow-ups.

 In this guide, I'll walk you through how to set up a Zendesk automation to close stale tickets after multi step reminders.
-We'll also look at why this native approach has its limits and show you a simpler, AI-powered way to solve the problem for good.
+We'll also look at how you can complement this native approach with AI-powered tools to make your support operation even more efficient in 2026.

 What is Zendesk automation?

 Before we jump into the setup, it’s helpful to get a handle on Zendesk's two main automation tools: Triggers and Automations.
-They sound almost the same, but they do very different jobs.
+Both are essential parts of Zendesk’s powerful engine.

 • Triggers are based on events.
 They fire off the second something specific happens, like a customer creating a new ticket.
-Think of the instant "We got your request!" email you receive, that's a trigger at work.
+Zendesk handles these instantly to ensure your customers feel heard right away.

 • Automations are based on time.
-They run on a schedule, usually about once an hour, and scan your entire ticket queue.
-They’re looking for tickets that meet time-based rules, like "this ticket has been pending for more than 48 hours."
+They run on a regular schedule and scan your ticket queue for tickets that meet time-based rules, like "this ticket has been pending for more than 48 hours."

-To build our multi-step reminder workflow, we're going to lean heavily on time-based Automations to nudge customers and, eventually, close out those inactive tickets.
+To build our multi-step reminder workflow, we're going to use these time-based Automations to nudge customers and, eventually, resolve those inactive tickets.

 Closing stale tickets with native Zendesk automation

-Getting this done in Zendesk isn’t a one-and-done thing.
-It’s more like a chain reaction of separate automations that need to work together perfectly.
-The goal is simple: remind the customer once, give them a final warning after a bit more time, and then close the ticket if you still hear nothing back.
+Getting this done in Zendesk is a precise process.
+You’ll create a series of separate automations that work together to provide a seamless customer experience.
+The goal is to remind the customer once, give them a final warning, and then solve the ticket if there’s no response.

 Here’s how to build it, step by step.